nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 Cons:

-* It's skipping several reminders near end of the year.
+* It has skipping several reminders near end of the year.
 * It does not alert user 5 days in advance of coming bills
 * It doesn't have a pass button when user want to keep something still on your notes but do it at sometime user is not sure in the coming hours or days.
-* Alarms would for some strange reason repeat themselves.
+* Alarms, for some strange reason, repeat themselves.
 * It should have some options more, e.g. make a copy of the existing reminder.